faresbs/san/README.md

 # Sign Language Recognition and Translation

-This repository provides a pytorch-based implementation of Context Matters: Self-Attention for Sign Language Recognition (add arXiv link) introduced by Fares et. al.
+This repository provides a pytorch-based implementation of Context Matters: Self-Attention for Sign Language Recognition (add arXiv link).

 ## Getting Started